edgarrmondragon/tap-confluence/README.md

 ### Initialize your Development Environment

-You will [Poetry](https://python-poetry.org/docs/#installation) installed on your machine.
+You will need [Poetry](https://python-poetry.org/docs/#installation) installed on your machine.

 ```bash
 # Install package dependencies